samidodino/SRP_Franklin_GLS-MPAs-SIA/README.md

 Marine Protected Areas and Frontal Zone overlaps: SRP_overlaps_data_track_analysis.R: Script to analyze the overlaps between geolocators positions and the MPAs/Frontal Zone.

-Stable isotope analysis: Isotopes_pre-mol_SRP_Franklin.R: Script to analyze the isotopic niche of penguins.
+Stable isotope analysis: Isotopes_pre-mol_SRP_Franklin.R: Script to analyze the isotopic niche and trophic position of penguins.